 Does insurance cover chiropractic?

-Health Horizons’ Insurance Billing Department has over 40 years of billing experience.
+Health Horizons’ Insurance Billing Department has over 43 years of billing experience.
 We are available to answer questions you may have regarding your health insurance benefits, auto accident and worker’s compensation claims.
 Most insurance companies will cover a portion of chiropractic care, however each policy is different.
 All of our fees will be discussed with you, in detail, prior to starting care and incurring any costs.
-Dr. Roth and Dr. Greer are both in-network participating providers with most Highmark Blue Cross Blue Shield and UPMC Health Plan policies.
+Dr. Roth, Dr. Greer and Dr. North are all in-network participating providers with most Highmark Blue Cross Blue Shield and UPMC Health Plan policies.
 We process out of network benefits for all other insurances.
 For those who are uninsured or have financial considerations, please inquire about our ChiroHealth USA program or Care Credit.

 Do I need a referral from my primary care doctor (PCP)?